 This information explains dialysis at Memorial Sloan Kettering (MSK).

 Your kidneys are 2 bean-shaped organs that are located in the back of your abdomen (see Figure 1).
-Some of their functions include:
+Their functions include:

-- Filtering your blood and removing extra fluids and waste products from your body (see Figure 2).
+- Filtering your blood to remove extra fluid and waste products from your body (see Figure 2).

-- Making a hormone called erythropoietin that helps your body’s bone marrow make red blood cells.
+- Making a hormone called erythropoietin that helps your body make red blood cells.

-- Making hormones to maintain blood pressure and helping control calcium levels.
+- Making hormones to keep your blood pressure and calcium levels steady.